zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backup-restore-service-ondemand-backup.md

 You can configure the periodic backup policy to use a partition of a Reliable Stateful service or Reliable Actor for extra on-demand backup to storage.

 The following case is the continuation of the scenario in [Enabling periodic backup for Reliable Stateful service and Reliable Actors](service-fabric-backuprestoreservice-quickstart-azurecluster.md#enabling-periodic-backup-for-reliable-stateful-service-and-reliable-actors).
-In this case, you enable a backup policy to use a partition and a backup occurs at a set frequency in Azure Storage.
+In this case, you enable a backup policy to use a partition, and a backup occurs at a set frequency in Azure Storage.

 #### Powershell using Microsoft.ServiceFabric.Powershell.Http Module